SEN Information Report

 Parents can also contact South Tyneside Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) for impartial information, advice and support in relation to their child’s SEND at:

 ARRANGEMENTS FOR HANDLING COMPLAINTS

 Any parent/carer wishing to complain about special educational provision in the school should follow the general school complaints procedure.
-Complaints should initially be taken up with the Equal Opportunities Manager, followed by the Head Teacher.
-If parents are not satisfied that the complaint has been dealt with adequately, the matter can then be referred to the Chairman of Governors.
-The SEND Code of Practice outlines additional measures the LA must set up for preventing and resolving disagreements and these measures will be explained to parents/carers who contact the LA.
+Complaints should initially be taken up with the Equal Opportunities Manager, followed by the Head of School, then Executive Head.
+If parents are not satisfied that the complaint has been dealt with adequately, the matter can then be referred to the Chair of Governors.
+The SEND Code of Practice outlines additional measures the LA must set up for preventing and resolving disagreements, and these measures will be explained to parents/carers who contact the LA.